HiveRunner/HiveRunner/README.md

 ## 1. Include HiveRunner

 HiveRunner is published to [Maven Central](http://search.maven.org/).
-To start to use it, add a dependency to HiveRunner to your pom file.
+To start to use it, add a dependency to HiveRunner to your pom file:

     <dependency>
         <groupId>com.klarna</groupId>